adam-p/adam-p.github.com/content/blog/2023-12-23-sort-by-timestamp.md

 If our DB server is in a (single writer, many readers) cluster, the same thing can happen if we fail over to a server that is behind the previous writer. `now()` again ends up in the past, until the time difference is caught up with.

-So, our timestamp is not unique, not monotonically increasing, and we can't even trust that identical values will sort stably.
+So, our timestamp is not unique, not monotonically increasing, and we can't even trust that identical values will sort stably[^secondarysort].
 This means that our clients could miss items when paging.

+[^secondarysort]: An [HN commenter said](https://news.ycombinator.com/item?id=38759601): "I found it to be a generally useful rule to never `ORDER BY created` but instead `ORDER BY created,id` instead to achieve stable sorting."
+Which, yeah, is great advice.
+It's probably great advice for any "sort by timestamp" scenario -- you just need a another unique value to use as the secondary sort, even if it's not itself usefully sortable.

 **Monotonicity Failure Scenario**: If the user has pulled down items to timestamp X and they manage to create a new item at timestamp X-1, they will never get it (at least until a full re-sync).